geaxgx/depthai_blazepose/README.md

     Note: by default, the default internal camera FPS depends on the model.
 These default values are based on my own observations. **Please, don't hesitate to play with this parameter to find the optimal value.** If you observe that your FPS is well below the default value, you should lower the FPS with this option until the set FPS is just above the observed FPS.

-- When using the internal camera, you may not need to work with the full resolution.
-You can work with a lower resolution (and win a bit of FPS) by using this option:
+- When using the internal camera, you probably don't need to work with the full resolution.
+You can set a lower resolution (and win a bit of FPS) by using this option:

     ```python3 demo.py --internal_frame_size 450```